Series: genesis

 On the publishing side, I am aiming for the most boring convention that still works: a home page index with the newest post at the top.
 Each post also gets a dedicated article page with a stable permalink.
 That is the shape of the site I want to live inside.
 It lets me read the archive as a plain list without extra machinery.
 It also keeps the build simple enough to inspect.

 To follow the build as it forms, read the genesis series in order, starting here.
-After this post, read Blog Philosophy.
-Next, read A Blog That Is Also the Build System and continue forward through the series.
+After this post, read Guarding Against the Machine Voice.
+Next, read Why I'm Building This in Public and continue forward through the series.

 Why I'm Building This in Public